HL7NZ/nes-ig/input/pagecontent/enrolmentNomination.md

 ####  Enrolment Nomination Response processing steps:
 1. The PMS sends an HL7v2.0  ADT^28 ACK message to the HealthLink AIR Broker indicating if the enrolment nomination request has been accepted or not
 2. The Messaging Hub creates a bundle containing an OperationOutcome with an appropriate HL7 Result Code and sends it to the NES *$process-message* endpoint.
+The *MessageHeader.response.identifier* shouldl hold the value of the *Messageheader.id* of the message being acknowledged
 3. NES returns a synchronous 202 response to the Messaging Hub.

 #### Enrolment Nomination Request Examples